David Marshall (Singaporean politician): World War II and prisoner-of-war

 In December 1941, Marshall was mobilised following the Japanese's bombing of Singapore.
-When he saw the first bombs from his camp in Geylang Serai, he and many others assumed that the sirens going off were a part of practice, as the street lights were still on.
+From his camp in Geylang Serai, he and many others initially mistook the air-raid sirens for a drill, as the street lights remained on.
 During that time, Singapore's support for the British was still high, but was diminished after learning that the Prince of Wales and Repulse had been sunk.
-Marshall's role at "B" Company was a runner, as he was said to have made noise like a "baby elephant" and would run through active bombing.
-On 15 February 1942, the day of the British's surrender to the Japanese, he had received the news that the British were surrendering and relayed it to the outlying sections.
+Marshall's role at "B" Company was a runner, as he was regarded to have made noise like a "baby elephant" and ran through active bombing.
+On 15 February 1942, the day of the British's surrender to the Japanese, he relayed the news to outlying units.
 After the official surrender at 8:30 pm that day, Marshall, as part of the SSVF, was with a southern garrison that included the 1st and 2nd Malayan Infantry Brigades.
 On 17 February, he was marched from Pierce Road to Changi Prison as a prisoner-of-war (POW).
-They travelled in groups of eight to prevent any revolting, but were made to carry their equipment on the way there.
-While heading to Changi, Marshall ran out of energy and could not proceed further.
-His commanding officer then took his equipment and left without him, leaving him by the roadside while using a jeep to head the rest of the way to Changi.
-Marshall eventually made it after an Australian vehicle picked him up.
-At Changi, the POWs such as him frequently suffered from a lack of food, water, shelter, and blankets; after only a few months there, Marshall dropped from 172 lb to 118 lb.
+At Changi, the POWs frequently suffered from a lack of food, water, shelter, and blankets; after only a few months there, Marshall dropped from 172 lb to 118 lb.
 His food was typically rice with boll weevils.

 The POWs at Nisi-Asibetsu, c.
 1945.
 Marshall is the one with the pipe near the centre.

-After fifteen months at Changi, Marshall was transferred to a camp at Serangoon Road Race Course, which only had around 3,000 POWs, as compared to Changi's 30,000.
-He spent his time labouring by cutting grass for the Japaneses' horses.
-In August 1942, the Japanese began distributing POWs to camps in Japan and Taiwan with "proper amenities", while others were sent to Burma and Siam to work on the Death Railway.
+After fifteen months at Changi, Marshall was transferred to a camp at Serangoon Road Race Course, which only had around 3,000 POWs as compared to Changi's 30,000.
+He spent his time labouring cutting grass for the Japaneses' horses.
+In August 1942, the Japanese began distributing POWs to camps in Japan and Taiwan, while others were sent to Burma and Siam to work on the Death Railway.
 In May 1943, Marshall was part of 2,000 POWs drafted to Japan.
-It took three weeks to reach Honshu by boat, with stops at Saigon and Taiwan, and when they reached they were told that their's was the first with no deaths.
-Marshall was then sent to Hakodate, Hokkaido, by train to an industrial camp.
+It took three weeks to reach Honshu by boat, after which they were sent to an industrial camp in Hakodate, Hokkaido.
 This camp's conditions were poor, and they were subsequently moved to Yakumo, then to Muroran, and lastly to Nisi-Asibetsu.